iqbal-dev/e-commerce-backend/README.md

 Standard HTTP status codes are used for error handling.
 Additionally, error responses will include a JSON object with a `message` field indicating the error message.

-# API Documentation

-This is a sample e-commerce API endpoint.

 ## Endpoints

 ### Products